TechnikEmpire/GQ/README.md

 Speed doesn't mean much if the matching code is broken.
 As such, over 40 tests currently exist that ensure correct functionality of various types of selectors. ~~I have yet to write tests for nested and combined selectors.~~

 ##Configuration
-Presently, there are only scripts/project files for building GQ under Windows with Visual Studio 2015.
+~~Presently, there are only scripts/project files for building GQ under Windows with Visual Studio 2015.
 There is no reason why GQ cannot be used under Linux or OSX, I just simply have not gone there yet.
-It will come soon.
+It will come soon.~~
+A recent contribution to the repository has added Cmake support, and bug fixes to enable correct functionality under Linux.
 There is a minimal amount of setup required for building under Windows with VS, and it's detailed in the [Wiki](https://github.com/TechnikEmpire/GQ/wiki).

 ##TODO
  - ~~Mutation API.~~